Drexler–Smalley debate on molecular nanotechnology: Exchange of letters in Chemical & Engineering News

 A depiction of a putative technomimetic molecular planetary gear set.
 Smalley questioned whether devices like these could be constructed using an enzyme-like mechanical process, either in an aqueous solution or with some other chemistry, and whether such devices would be operational at all.

 The debate was concluded in a "Point–Counterpoint" feature that was the 1 December 2003 cover story of Chemical & Engineering News, the newsmagazine of the American Chemical Society.
 The feature first reproduced Drexler's April 2003 open letter to Smalley.
-Smalley's response began by apologizing for any offense his September 2001 article had caused, and stating that Drexler's book, Engines of Creation, had triggered Smalley's interest in nanotechnology.
+Smalley's response began by apologizing for any offense his September 2001 article had caused, and stating that Drexler's book, Engines of Creation, had triggered Smalley's own interest in nanotechnology.
 He agreed that "Smalley fingers" could not work, and then asserted that the same reasons that would preclude atomic control of reactions would also preclude the manipulation of larger building blocks, since each molecule would have multiple atoms that would need to be controlled.

 He then agreed that something like an enzyme or ribosome would be capable of precise chemistry, but asked how the nanorobot would be able to obtain, control, and repair such an enzyme, and noted the incompatibility of many reactions with water-based biological systems, stating that "biology is wonderous in the vast diversity of what it can build, but it can't make a crystal of silicon, or steel, or copper, or aluminum, or titanium, or virtually any of the key materials on which modern technology is built."
 Smalley asked what kind of "nonaqueous enzymelike chemistry" Drexler would envision for his molecular assemblers to operate upon, calling this "a vast area of chemistry that has eluded us for centuries."